qradiolink/qradiolink/docs/OPERATION.md

 Do note that the identifier digits are the most important: **0403:6001**.
 At the moment, such USB relays can be sourced on Amazon and Ebay and can be identified by the light silver-blue colour of the board.
 Other types of relays may be supported in the future.
 - QRadioLink can control a maximum of 8 relays, and the used relays can be configured in the Setup page.
 The setting called **relay_sequence** is an 8 bit char bitmask that can take values from 0 to 255 and each bit controls the relay with the bit+1 number, starting with bit 0 and relay number 1.
 The order in which relays are activated and deactivated during a transmission cycle is always as follows: activation starting with relay 1 to relay 8, deactivation in reverse order (relay 8 to relay 1).
 A Python script **( ext/ftdi.py )** is included to help you determine the order of relays on the board.
+- The LimeRFE frontend is supported in simplex and full duplex mode.
+Control of the LimeRFE is via the USB connection.
+The default device is /dev/ttyUSB0, however you can change this device in the Setup -> General Settings page in case your device is asigned a different tty when plugging it in.
 - Video will be displayed in the upper right corner.
 Currently the system default camera is used for capturing the images.
 - **New**: starting with version 0.8.5-rc4, the video transmission also has sound, using the Opus audio codec.
 - IP radio modem operation mode requires net administration priviledges (NET_ADMIN capabilities) to be granted to the application.
 An error message will be output at startup if these priviledges are not present.
 You can safely ignore this message if you don't need to use the IP modem facility.